 Nasehi et al (2016) Additive effect of harmane and muscimol for memory consolidation impairment in inhibitory avoidance task Neuroscience 339 287 PMID: 27725215

 Do you know of a great paper that uses Muscimol from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Muscimol